Good Shepherd Primary School

 We have a daily act of collective worship either as part of an assembly in the hall, in class or in small groups.

-Our Parish Priest leads an assembly each week and regularly visits with classes and small groups for worship and to talk about the Catholic faith.
+Our Parish Priest leads Prayer and Liturgy each week and visits classes to talk about the Catholic faith.
 Please see our weekly newsletter for Father Boyle's reflection for the week.

 Monday